 Certain services will call for a posting of documents on the property of the subject.
 These are circumstantial cases, such as Notices to Vacate or after approval by the court.
 If posting is allowed on an order, it will always be stated in the special handling instructions.
 When posting documents:

-- Never post documents in or on a mailbox, even if a defendant instructs you to do so.
+- Not on the Mailbox: Never post documents in or on a mailbox, even if a defendant instructs you to do so.
 It is illegal to place or remove items from mailboxes; this includes documents and contact cards.
 Do not place anything in a mailbox under any circumstances.

 Certain services may require a stakeout.
 Stakeouts are always authorized beforehand by ABC Legal, and should not be otherwise attempted.
 A stakeout entails waiting on a location for a pre-determined amount of time and observing whether or not the subject is available.
 If the subject is observed, you can attempt service.